 Paris, London, New York – wherever you want to go on your next vacation, there’s an Airbnb.
 And one recent study showed that 91% of Airbnb users were so satisfied with their rental that they’d happily recommend the service to others.

 As an Airbnb host, that’s great news for you… as long as you provide them with a top-quality, clean and presentable rental.
 You could use an Airbnb cleaning service, but sometimes cleaning it yourself is the only option

 If you’re a host with a rental to prepare, check out our 9 Airbnb cleaning tips to help you get ready for your next overnight guest.

 1. Write the Ultimate Tailored Checklist

 While generic checklists online are fine to give you an idea of what to clean, your rental is unique.
-There will be specific spots you need to give special attention to, certain corners you need to check.
-Make a note of them so you don’t forget.
+You need to provide special attention to specific spots and corners you need to check.
+Please make a note of them, so you don’t forget.

-Using a selection of online checklists, compile an ultimate tailored Airbnb cleaning checklist for your rental.
+Using a selection of online checklists, compile an ultimate tailored Airbnb cleaning list for your rental.
 Next, write up a deep-clean checklist.
 Plus, you can focus on the task and minimize your cleaning time when you know exactly what to clean and when to do it.

 2. Race Yourself

 Though a clean rental will make or break your ranking score, you also don’t want to spend your life cleaning.
 Why not turn it into a game?
 Time yourself the first occasion you clean according to your new tailored checklist and note down how long it took.